SimBoi/Transport-Nexus-Inc/README.md

 - **Structure**:
   - Base class for all structures.
   - Provides properties like `tile`, `orientation`, and `size`.
-  - Handles serialization for saving/loading state.
   - Key Methods:
-    - `GetStateJson`: Serializes the structure's state.
-    - `RestoreStateJson`: Restores the structure's state from a save file.
     - `RotateClockwise`: Calculates the new orientation and tile position when the structure is rotated.

 - **DynamicConveyorBelt**: